top of page

 The achievements of David Ben-Gurion

 Ben-Gurion was a political leader who had the determination to pursue his visions to their ultimate conclusion.
-He proclaimed independence for the State of Israel in May 14, 1948, even though there were those who thought this would be a suicidal mission.
-He transformed the pre-state Haganah’s command structure into a professional military framework capable of defending Israel.
-He brought the underground militias into a single disciplined Israel Defense Forces.
+He proclaimed independence for the State of Israel in May 14, 1948, despite those who thought this would be a suicidal mission.
+He transformed the pre-state Haganah’s command structure into a professional military framework, the Israel Defense Forces, capable of defending Israel.
+He brought the underground militias into this single disciplined army.
 He made bold strategic decisions during the War of Independence, such as prioritizing Jerusalem’s defense and approving offensives to secure the Galilee and Negev, often against the advice of his military commanders.
 He built the framework of the modern Israeli state, including its bureaucracy, economy, education system, and foreign policy foundations.
 He opened Israel’s gates to hundreds of thousands of immigrants from Holocaust Europe and from Arab and Muslim lands.
 This was facilitated by the Law of Return and the formation of development towns and absorption camps.
 He negotiated a highly controversial but vital reparations agreement with West Germany that provided the necessary funds and materials to boost Israel’s economy.

 View of Wadi Tsin from Ben Gurion's Tomb National Park